 We talk to lawyers every week who still answer their own phones.
-The most common reason we hear, “if I miss a call, I won’t get the client.”
-We politely disagree, and then rephrase the statement: “If your phone isn’t answered at all, you won’t get the client.”
+The most common reason we hear is, “If I miss a call, I won’t get the client.”
+We politely disagree and then rephrase the statement: “If your phone isn’t answered at all, you won’t get the client.”
 Your phone should be answered, just not by you.
-When we dig a bit deeper, however, and ask how their phone is answered when they’re in court, with a client, in a meeting, or at home at night – all of which adds up to more than 70% of any buys lawyer’s day, by the way – we’re usually told “I have voicemail and I call right back.”
+When we dig a bit deeper, however, and ask how their phone is answered when they’re in court, with a client, in a meeting, or at home at night – all of which adds up to more than 70% of any busy lawyer’s day, by the way – we’re usually told: “I have voicemail, and I call right back.”
 Yikes.
 So they’re breaking their own rule because their phone isn’t answered.

 So, let’s examine the reasons you should NEVER EVER EVER (emphasis added!!!) answer your own phone: